kokkos/kokkos-core-wiki/API-Reference/Kokkos::ExecutionSpaceConcept.md

   * `bool in_parallel() const;`: *Returns* a value convertible to `bool` indicating whether or not the caller is executing as part of a Kokkos parallel pattern.
         *Note:* as currently implemented, there is no guarantee that `true` means the caller is necessarily executing as part of a pattern on the particular instance `ExecutionSpaceConcept`; just *some* instance of `ExecutionSpaceConcept`.
 This may be strengthened in the future.
+  * `int concurrency() const;` *Returns* the maximum amount of concurrently executing work items in a parallel setting, i.e. the maximum number of threads utilized by an execution space instance.
   * `void fence() const;` *Effects:* Upon return, all parallel patterns executed on the instance `ExecutionSpaceConcept` are guaranteed to have completed, and their effects are guaranteed visible to the calling thread.
                           *Note:* This *cannot* be called from within a parallel pattern.
 Doing so will lead to unspecified effects